lapulpeta/Nostrid/README.md

 ### Building

-1. Install Visual Studio 2022 with support for .NET Multi-platform App UI development
+1. Install Visual Studio 2022 with support for `.NET Multi-platform App UI development` (and optionally `.NET Webassembly Build Tools` for Web project)
 2. Clone this repository
 3. Make sure `git` is in your `PATH` system variable
 4. Run `git submodule update` to restore custom libraries
 5. Open solution in Visual Studio and run
+6. For Android: run `dotnet build -c Release -f net7.0-android` in `Nostrid` inner project

 ## Authors